gk1041/gk1041.github.io/README.md

-More to come soon, until then you can find links to LinkedIn and GitHub below.
+More to come soon, until then you can find links to my LinkedIn and GitHub profiles below.